LooDaHu/ARORA_General_-Introduction/Welcome file.md

 URLS.PY

 ## admin.py
 We alomost done.
-But we want our admin site knows we have a new
+But we want our admin site knows we have a new application.